Year 9 & 10 Handbook

 ELECTIVE - Design Technology (ICT)

-representing online documents in terms of content, structure and presentation, as well as
+develop, modify and debug programs.
+They explain the importance of abstraction by representing online documents in terms of content, structure and presentation, as well as exploring simple data compression techniques and comparing their effectiveness.

 Students will have opportunities to analyse problems and design, implement and evaluate a range of digital solutions, such as database-driven websites and artificial intelligence engines and simulations.